luhn/docker-gunicorn-proxy/README.md

 serve.
 Otherwise HAProxy may start rejecting new connections before the queue fills up, negating the benefits of having one.  `MAX_CONNECTIONS` defaults to 2000, which should be great enough for most applications.

+## SSL

+If `SSL` is set, HAProxy will serve content over HTTPS.  `SSL` should be a path to a PEM file containing the public and private keys.

+If `AUTO_SSL` is set, a self-signed certificate will be generated.
+This can be useful if your container is behind another load balancer, such as AWS Application Load Balancer.
+ALB does not validate the certificate on the backends; they claim that data sent over a VPC cannot be spoofed or MITM'd.

 ## Logging